TheLustriVA/TheLustriVA/README.md

 ### Technical Proficiency

-Kieran Bicheno combines deep expertise in AI/ML development, MLOps, and data-driven infrastructure with a background in digital news leadership and economics.
-He has over ten years of experience designing, deploying, and scaling machine-learning systems and data pipelines, alongside developing production-grade software and self-hosted infrastructure.
+Kieran Bicheno combines deep expertise in AI/ML development, mass media, and data-driven infrastructure with a background in digital news leadership and economics.
+He has more than ten years' experience designing, deploying, and scaling workflow systems and data pipelines, with applied experience in AI and MLOps going back to 2018.

 ### Key Technical Competencies